 Accreditation and Quality Assurance

-Accreditation validates that an online healthcare management degree meets rigorous academic and industry standards.
-It impacts financial aid eligibility, credit transfer, and employer trust—crucial factors for long-term career success.
+Accreditation validates that an online healthcare management degree meets recognized academic and industry standards.
+It can influence financial aid eligibility, credit transfer, graduate study options, and employer trust—each of which affects the long-term value of the degree.

 Regional accreditation: Ensures overall institutional quality and access to federal financial aid.